LombeC/program-r/README.md

 docker run -it --rm --net=dockernet hojjat12000/program-r ./run.sh
 ```
 `--rm` will remove the new container created after you are done.
 Note that the image stays and you can just run the command above to run the program again.

+### Running Unit Tests on AIML Files in the bots folder